 One father captured his passion for the 11+ perfectly when he said: “I know my children are learning in an environment where everyone wants to be there.
 They have worked hard to get in, they are motivated learners who strive to achieve.
 I don’t worry about their class being disrupted by disengaged learners and I am not concerned that they may get in with the ‘wrong crowd’.
 I know they will be challenged intellectually and have the best chance of succeeding in the future.”

-This maybe an idealistic view of the grammar school experience, however I fully understood why this father was so passionate about this path for his children’s future and he did everything in his power to get them there.
+This may be an idealistic view of the grammar school experience, however, I fully understood why this father was so passionate about this path for his children’s future and he did everything in his power to get them there.

 The 11+ has historically been the way of selecting those students most suited to an advanced academic stream.
-In many countries streaming in this way has proved to be highly successful, for example, Singapore and high profile gifted and talented programmes in the US.
+In many countries streaming academic ability in this way has proved to be highly successful, for example, Singapore and high profile gifted and talented programmes in the US.

 Our education system should be able to foster the talents of all pupils in the most effective way.

 The ‘right’ environment is the focus here.
-Ideally the children passing the 11+ exam should be those children who have the ability to succeed in a grammar school.
+Ideally, the children passing the 11+ exam should be those children who have the ability to succeed in a grammar school.
 A bad outcome is for a child to attend a grammar school who scraped through an exam just to find him or herself in a challenging environment where it is impossible to keep up with their peer group.

 The CEM exam from the University of Durham is one such exam and has caused a high level of concern among teachers and parents in established 11+ areas such as Buckinghamshire.
 Can an exam really be untutorable and is it right that this should be the case?

 The core material of the CEM test is maths and English, verbal reasoning and non-verbal reasoning – skills that can be learnt, practised and improved – they are therefore definitely ‘tutorable’.
-However, to make it harder to prepare for, the University of Durham do not publish past papers, or stipulate the format of the exam and the style in which students have to answer, the speed they have to answer and the mixture of question types.
+However, to make it harder to prepare for, the University of Durham do not publish past papers or stipulate the format of the exam and the style in which students have to answer, the speed they have to answer and the mixture of question types.

-At Explore Learning alone we have seen a big increase in the amount of parents signing their children up to our 11+ courses – a massive 40% on last year – with approximately 1500 children currently attending them.
-And for these parents and the parents who pay for other forms of tuition, whether that is one-to-one or online, the process should be as transparent as possible so everyone knows what is covered and how they can prepare.
+At Explore Learning alone we have seen a big increase in the amount of parents signing their children up to our 11+ tuition courses – a massive 40% on last year – with approximately 1500 children currently attending them.
+And for these parents and the parents who pay for other forms of tuition, whether that is with one-to-one private tutors or online, the process should be as transparent as possible so everyone knows what is covered and how they can prepare.

 I am not a fan of ‘hot housing’.
 I believe that children preparing for the 11+ should enjoy the process, take pleasure in learning new skills and honing existing ones.
-They should develop many skills alongside those covered in the exam so that they become a well-rounded, confident 10 year old not just a child primed to pass a test.
+They should develop many skills alongside those covered in the exam so that they become a well-rounded, confident 10-year-old not just a child primed to pass a test.

 Discover more interesting posts from our blog